-This web page contains the logs of a-six day voyage with S/Y Thetis from Mitilini, the capital of the large Greek island of Lesvos, to Istanbul, Turkey, on her way to visit the Black Sea.
-The places visited along the way are: Ciplak Adasi, Ayvalik, Poroselene (Maden Adasi), the island of Tenedos (Bozcaada), the straits oft he Dardanelles, Çanakkale, the island of Pasalimani in the Sea of Marmara.
+This web page contains the logs of S/Y Thetis’ the second leg towards the Black Sea.
+The six day leg originated from Mitilini, the capital of the large Greek island of Lesvos, and ended in Istanbul, Turkey.
+The places visited along the way are: Ciplak Adasi, Ayvalik, Poroselene (Maden Adasi), the island of Tenedos (Bozcaada), the straits of the Dardanelles, Çanakkale, and the island of Pasalimani in the Sea of Marmara.
 The logs are illustrated with maps and photographs, and also include some historical and geographical descriptions of the places visited as well as several links to other related web sites.

 I had not seen Manos since our high school years, but in the spring while planning the adventure to the Black Sea we met and renewed our friendship.
 Manos has an advanced degree in naval architecture but he has been working in the past years with the European Community in Brussels as a technical advisor.
 This year he is on a sabbatical and he had been on the faculty of ALBA, an independent school in Athens that grants an MBA degree to its graduates.
 He has lived many years in the US where he learned to sail and participated, as crew, in several races out of Annapolis.
 Mary Castrinakis is American and has studied languages and history.
 They have two daughters about the same age as mine.

 Monday July 19, 1999, Day 7

 It was not a good night.
 The road traffic was continuous, and the numerous motor bikes were particularly obnoxious.
 I woke up at 5:00 AM.
 After coffee, I went ashore for some light shopping, bought some fresh bread, and called Manos and arranged to meet them at the customs area.